 The arrow spine also indicates whether your arrow will flex or bend.
 The spine number will give you that information.

 In archery, you must match the arrow spine with the stability of your arrow.
-If you have the ring number, it will result in your arrow wobbling in the air.
+If you have the wrong number, it will result in your arrow wobbling in the air.
 It can also result in your arrow being too stiff.

 Thus, it would help to find the right spine strength that can come with the right weight.